Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of

 The fine structure constant $\alpha \equiv e^2/4 \pi$ and the electron mass $m_e$ have both been experimentally determined to nine significant digits~\cite{codata} (see table~\ref{tab:uncertainties}).
 In the context of computing finite-temperature corrections to $\Neff^{\rm SM}$, these parameters are essentially infinitely well known.

-Likewise, the small uncertainties in the weak sector constants --- $G_F$, $\sin^2 \theta_W$, and~$m_W$ --- are not expected to impact on $\Neff^{\rm SM}$ by more than $|\delta \Neff|\sim 10^{-5}$, the intrinsic numerical noise of the computation (see section~\ref{sec:convergence}).
+Likewise, the small uncertainties in the weak sector constants --- $G_F$, $\sin^2 \theta_W$, $m_W$, $g_L$, $\tilde{g}_L$, and $g_R$ --- are not expected to impact on $\Neff^{\rm SM}$ by more than $|\delta \Neff|\sim 10^{-5}$, the intrinsic numerical noise of the computation (see section~\ref{sec:convergence}).
 To see this, note that as a rule of thumb, shifting the neutrino decoupling temperature $T_d$ by a fractional $\sim 0.1\%$ induces a change of $|\delta \Neff| \lesssim 10^{-4}$~\cite{Bennett:2019ewm}.
 Then, by simple power counting, varying $G_F$ even by as much as $3\sigma$ away from its central values (i.e., relative change of $\sim \pm 10^{-4}\%$) can only have a negligible effect on~$\Neff^{\rm SM}$.
 The impact of varying the $W$-boson mass $m_W$ must be similarly imperceptible, since in our parameterisation $m_W$ enters the picture only through flavour oscillations, which are themselves known to be a subdominant, at most $|\delta \Neff|\sim 0.001$ effect.
 For $\sin^2 \theta_W$, we have explicitly tested that substituting $\sin^2 \theta_W (m_Z)_{\overline{\rm MS}}$ for $\sin^2 \theta_W (0)_{\overline{\rm MS}}$ (see caption of table~\ref{tab:uncertainties} for definitions) shifts $\Neff^{\rm SM}$ by a minute $|\delta \Neff|\sim 4 \times 10^{-5}$.

 Physical parameters of the neutrino sector are, on the other hand, generally far less well measured.
-The most poorly-determined parameters from the global fit of~\cite{deSalas:2017kay} for example, the solar neutrino mixing angle $\sin^2 \theta_{12}$ and the atmospheric neutrino mixing angle $\sin^2 \theta_{23}$, each have a $1 \sigma$-uncertainty of about 6\%, as shown in table~\ref{tab:uncertainties}.
-This is not to mention the as-yet-undetermined sign of $\Delta m^2_{31}$, i.e., a normal or inverted ordering of the neutrino masses, although global fits tend to favour $\Delta m^2_{31}>0$ (i.e., normal ordering) marginally~\cite{deSalas:2017kay, Esteban:2018azc, deSalas:2018bym, deSalas:2020pgw,Esteban:2020cvm,Capozzi:2020qhw}.
+The most poorly-determined parameter from the global fit of~\cite{deSalas:2020pgw} for example, the solar neutrino mixing angle $\sin^2 \theta_{12}$, has a $1 \sigma$-uncertainty of about 5\%, as shown in table~\ref{tab:uncertainties}.
+This is not to mention the as-yet-undetermined sign of $\Delta m^2_{31}$, i.e., a normal or inverted ordering of the neutrino masses, although global fits tend to favour $\Delta m^2_{31}>0$ (normal ordering) marginally~\cite{deSalas:2017kay, Esteban:2018azc, deSalas:2018bym, deSalas:2020pgw,Esteban:2020cvm,Capozzi:2020qhw}.